-PLANNING COMMITTEE DATE: 17/07/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT
+PLANNING COMMITTEE DATE: 11/09/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT

 5.21 As already noted above, originally there was a proposal to divert a nearby public footpath so that it would follow a new line further away in front of the building.
-Having received several objections regarding this element and having discussed the matter with officers from the Rights of Way Unit, the agent removed this element of the proposal and so the line of current path will continue as it is, along the front of the building.
-It is believed that a standard condition needs to be included to ensure that the path is maintained during the site development period so that access continues for users.
+Having received a number of objections regarding this element and having discussed the matter with officers from the Rights of Way Unit, the agent removed this element of the proposal and so the line of current path will continue as it is, along the front of the building.
+It is believed that a standard condition needs to be included to ensure that the path is maintained during the period of developing the site so that access continues for users.